bsag/alfred-jd/README.md

 ## Requirements

 The workflow requires macOS, the [Alfred Powerpack](https://www.alfredapp.com/powerpack/), and Alfred 4.0 or higher.
+Currently, the workflow only handles Johnny.Decimal systems using the standard `AC.ID` structure, not `PRO.AC.ID` (see this explanation of [multiple project systems](https://johnnydecimal.com/concepts/multiple-projects/)).
+I hope to enable working with either structure in future updates.

 ## Install